wombleton/gitlaw-nz/acts/A/Antarctica (Environmental Protection) Act 1994.md

 ##### 33 Offences

-*   (1) Every person who commits an offence against this Part is liable on summary conviction to imprisonment for a term not exceeding 6 months, or a fine not exceeding $100,000\.
+*   (1) Every person who commits an offence against this Part is liable on conviction to imprisonment for a term not exceeding 6 months, or a fine not exceeding $100,000\.

     (2) Notwithstanding any other provisions of this Part, any act or omission by any person which occurred---